 On April 20, 1836, Congress established the Wisconsin Territory.
 Madison became the capital of the territory, and Henry Dodge became the territorial governor.
 The Wisconsin Territory included part of present-day Minnesota, Iowa, and North and South Dakota.
 When the Iowa Territory was created in 1838, the Mississippi River became Wisconsin’s western border.

 On May 29, 1848, Wisconsin joined the Union.
 At that time, its borders were established as they are today.
 The state’s population was growing fast.
-In 1840, 30,945 white settlers lived in Wisconsin – by 1850, 305,391 whites lived there.
+In 1840, 30,945 white settlers lived in Wisconsin.
+By 1850, the number had grown to 305,391.
 These settlers came from all over the U.S. and from various other nations, as well.